lykoss/lykos/README.md

 ### The bot works fine, but there's just something I'd like to tweak.
 Is that possible?

 It absolutely is!
-If you open the file `settings.py` under the `src` folder, you will see a lot of different settings, usually accompagnied by a comment briefly explaining what the setting is for.
-You can copy and paste these settings into your `botconfig.py` file, and change them as you wish.
+For additional gameplay settings, see [the wiki's Configuration page](https://werewolf.chat/Configuration#gameplay).
+You can copy and paste these settings into your `botconfig.yml` file, and change them as you wish.
 Time-related settings are in seconds.
 You will need to restart the bot for the changes to take effect.

-*Careful: Do __not__ modify the `settings.py` file directly, as that will prevent you from getting any future update.*

 If there is something that you would like to tweak but can't find the setting for it, you may ask in [#lykos][dev_webchat].
 It may be hidden somewhere, or may not exist.
 We are usually willing to add new settings to allow other bot owners to customize their bot to the fullest.
 You may also [open an issue][new_issue] on our bug tracker.